 This project was awarded the 2011 Florida Section Project of the Year by the American Society of Civil Engineers.

-Our civil design projects give us the opportunity to put our creativity to the test by identifying challenges and creating solutions for developing and effectively delivering quality and innovative designs and permitting, cognizant of time and budget constraints.
-Our vast knowledge of civil engineering systems helps create smart designs with a focus on functionality, ease of maintenance, and future growth.
-We help our government, aerospace, industrial, and federal clients with the services listed below:
+Our civil design projects give us the opportunity to put our creativity to the test.
+We identify challenges and create solutions to develop and effectively deliver quality and innovative designs and permitting, while being cognizant of time and budget constraints.
+Our vast knowledge of civil engineering systems allows us to create smart designs with a focus on functionality, ease of maintenance, and future growth.
+We help our government, aerospace, industrial, and federal clients with the following services: